 How to store tinctures?

 They should be stored in glass bottles with a full dropper, typically in 1mL increments.
 Using a labeled dropper is a great way to ensure more consistent doses.
 These small bottles should be labeled and stored in a cool, dark place.
-Learn more about how to store CBD oil and how to store edibles here.
+Learn more about how to store edibles here.

 More Tincture Recipes You Will Love